RRisto/python_data_structures/more_exercises/tuple_excercises.md

 6. Write a Python program to convert a tuple to a string.

 7. Write a Python program to get the 4th element and 4th element from last of a tuple.
+Example: tuple: ('Kambja', 'Vallo') check if 'Teet' is in tuple (where is Teet if not in tuple?)

 8. Write a Python program to check whether an element exists within a tuple.

 9. Write a Python program to convert a list to a tuple.

 10. Write a Python program to remove an item from a tuple.
+Example: initial tuple ('Kambja', 'Teet', 'Tiit'), result tuple: ('Kambja', 'Teet') (where is Tiit now?)

 11. Write a Python program to slice a tuple.